Erebot/Erebot/docs/src/Configuration.rst

     +-----------+---------------+-------------------------------------------+

-A <module> tag may contain zero or more `\<param\>`_ tags to specify additionnal parameters the module should take into account (such as specific settings).
+A <module> tag may contain zero or more `\<param\>`_ tags to specify additional parameters the module should take into account (such as specific settings).

 <param>